- If you've met with the We couldn’t create a new partition error message, you were probably trying to install Windows 10.

-As already mentioned, this solution will delete all files on your selected hard drive, so use it on a new computer that doesn’t have any files on it, or only if you have a backup available.
+Note: This solution will delete all files on your selected hard drive, so use it on a new computer that doesn’t have any files on it, or only if you have a backup available.

-Solution 2 – Make your partition active
+2. Make your partition active

 - Enter list disk.